-Julie Chen, Vice Provost for Research
+Julie Chen, Research and Innovation

 Expertise / Activities: Nanotechnology, innovations in materials processing and manufacturing